-Currently, products imported into Morocco may be subject to customs duty, the parafiscal import tax (0.25% for most products), value added tax (VAT), and domestic consumption taxes (TIC), as well as other various duties and taxes.
+Currently, most products imported into Morocco are subject to customs duty, the parafiscal import tax (0.25% for most products), value added tax (VAT), and domestic consumption taxes (TIC), as well as other various duties and taxes.

-All the tariffs are calculated as a percentage of an import item’s CIF value (ad valorem).
-Since 2002, Morocco’s simple average applied MFN tariff has fallen from 33.4% to 18.1% in 2010.
-Tariffs are higher (42.0%) on agricultural products than non-agricultural products (14.4%), as agriculture remains the most highly protected sector.
-Import restrictions are applied to goods such as weapons, absinthe and hashish.
+Tariffs are calculated as a percentage of an import item’s CIF value (ad valorem).
+Thanks to the liberalisation of its trade regime, Morocco’s simple average applied MFN tariff has fallen from 20.2% in 2009 to 11.5% in 2016.
+Tariffs are higher on agricultural products (27.6% in 2016) than non-agricultural products (8.9%).

 VAT applies to imported or locally produced goods and services.
 For imports, it is levied on the customs value, plus any duties and taxes imposed, including the domestic consumption tax.
 For locally produced goods, it is calculated on the selling price.
 VAT does not apply to agricultural activities.

 Morocco has signed a number of free trade agreements (FTAs) or trade facilitation agreements, giving Moroccan products preferential access to other markets.
-These include: the US, the EU, the European Free Trade Association (EFTA)1; Egypt, Jordan, Tunisia (the “Agadir Agreement”), Turkey, and the Pan-Arab Free Trade Area (PAFTA) which consists of 17 Arab member countries.
-Canada and Morocco completed the third round of talks toward free trade agreement in June 2012.
+These include: the US, the EU, the European Free Trade Association (EFTA); Egypt, Jordan, Tunisia (the “Agadir Agreement”), Turkey, and the Pan-Arab Free Trade Area (PAFTA) which consists of 17 Arab member countries.